sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 | c880      | 0.027521613       | 10.793451794        |

 * *Takeaway:* Greedy extraction cannot achieve the design quality of optimized EDA tools, but it is impractical to achieve high quality designs using exact extraction, due to its poor scalability.

+## Challenges

+* Long synthesis times for exact extraction made debugging challenging.
+Working with simple, fast-to-synthesize test cases is not enough.
+Simple test cases' e-graphs are not representative of complex designs with thousands of e-nodes, hundreds of thousands of constraints, and many cycles.
+* The size and complexity of logic synthesis for ASICs revealed the limitations of solver libraries.
+Errors from the underlying libraries were frequent.
+To address these, manual tuning of the problem was required -- we limited the size of the e-graph by restricting the number of total e-nodes and rewrite iterations.